sm3222/Kimi-K2/README.md

 > [!Note]
 > You can access Kimi K2's API on https://platform.moonshot.ai , we provide OpenAI/Anthropic-compatible API for you.
 >
-> The Anthropic-compatible API maps temperature by `real_temperature = request_temperature * 0.6` for better compatible with existing applications.
+> The Anthropic-compatible API maps temperature by `real_temperature = request_temperature * 0.6` for better compatiblity with existing applications.

 Our model checkpoints are stored in the block-fp8 format, you can find it on [Huggingface](https://huggingface.co/moonshotai/Kimi-K2-Instruct).